 Pluto has one very large moon that is almost half the planet’s size.
 Discovered in 1978, it was named Charon after the demon who ferried souls to the underworld in Greek mythology.
-The huge size of Charon (648 miles or 1,043 km in diameter) sometimes leads scientists to refer to Pluto and Charon as a double dwarf planet or binary system.
-Pluto's diameter is 1,430 miles (2,302 km).
+(Pluto is named for the god of the underworld.)
+The huge size of Charon (750 miles or 1,200 kilometers in diameter) sometimes leads scientists to refer to Pluto and Charon as a double dwarf planet or binary system.
+Pluto's diameter is 1,473 miles (2,370 km).

 Compared with most of solar system's planets and moons, the Pluto-Charon system is tipped on its side in relation to the sun.
 Also, Pluto's rotation is retrograde compared to the other worlds — it spins backwards, from east to west.

 In 2005, as scientists photographed Pluto with NASA's Hubble Space Telescope in preparation for the New Horizons mission — the first spacecraft to visit Pluto and the Kuiper Belt — they discovered two other tiny moons of Pluto, now dubbed Nix and Hydra.
 These are two to three times farther away from Pluto than Charon.